Quacyclops/MOUTHPIECE/README.md

 # MOUTHPIECE
-Mouthpiece is an NPC dynamic dialogue generator
+Mouthpiece is a personalized email automation workflow